Fad Diets: DON'T Work We BOTH Know that!

 Also, let’s not forget about celebrities like Beyonce and Salma Hayek who endorse these very diets, because you know, people will do believe anything Beyonce says or does, to entice you..

-Celeb fitness dvd's where the 'celeb' follows 500 cals per day to film AND SELL the dvd before going back to a
+Celeb fitness DVD's where the 'celeb' follows 500 cals per day to film AND SELL the DVD with unsustainable results

 What you will tend to find also is that these fad's, and that's what they are ANYTHING that isn't sustainable is a fad, end of, are rather expensive!